pa1005914/SlotsGame/Readme.md

 # Project Title

 ## Description
-A short paragraph explaining what
+A short paragraph explaining what hi

 ## Requirements
 - PHP installed (8.2+ or whatever version you’re using)